microsoft/Olive/docs/source/overview/options.md

 - `clean_evaluation_cache: [Boolean]` This decides whether to clean the evaluation cache of the engine before running the engine.
 This is
 `false` by default.

+- `plot_pareto_frontier` This decides whether to plot the pareto frontier of the search results.
+This is `false` by default.

 - `output_dir: [str]` The directory to store the output of the engine.
 If not specified, the output will be stored in the current working directory.
 For a run with no search, the output is the output model of the final pass and its evaluation result.
 For a run with search, the output is a json file with the search results.